Updated:

 distributing system.
 See DEW marine literature section for the

-difference in standard, heavy duty and special engines.
+heavy duty and special engines.
 All the marine engines came with a five year

 guarantee and the option of fresh water or salt water fittings.
 The